ChenBri/PHP-To-Do-App/README.md

 ### Overview
 This To-Do List application is a simple web-based application designed to help you manage your tasks.
 It allows users to create, update, mark as complete, and delete tasks.
 Each user can securely manage their own tasks with a simple authentication.

-This project was developed as an exercise to gain experience with PHP and to understand the basics of server-side scripting and database interactions.
-XAMPP is used as the local server environment.
+This project was developed as an exercise to gain experience with PHP.
+XAMPP is used as the local server environment and MySQL is used as my DBMS.

 <div align="center">
 <a href="./images/Tasks_Image.png">